gooblicraft/ITCS102-GR1-PROJECT/README.md

 - Conclusion, functions for the entry and buttons for log in are not done yet

 // Tested by Ed 12:08am, comment "Please take iniative naman"

+# 05/05/2025
+- added new window for create account
+- Use of figma to layout design
+- need to connect the widgets from window 1
+- Conclusion, functions for the entry and buttons for log in are not done yet

+// Tested by Ed 11:31am, comment "Wala na indibidwal na HAHAHAA chawot"